 I've met folks who say, "I'm from Hawaii..."
 And I think, "why did you leave?"
 They got tired of Hawaii!
 Bored with Paradise!
 How fickle can we be!
-But after a million years, there'll be nothing boring about Heaven.
+But after a million years there'll be nothing boring about Heaven.
 It'll always feel new.
-Heaven has the new car smell.
+Heaven will have a new car smell.

 "And He said to me, "Write..."
 Apparently, John had stopped writing.
-He was so in awe over the wonders he saw he'd laid down his pen.
+He was so in awe of the wonders he'd seen he laid down his pen.
 He forgot the task at hand.

 Jesus tells him, "Write, for these words are true and faithful.
 And He said to me, "It is done!"
-It's the words of Jesus on the cross, "It is finished."
+It's what Jesus said on the cross, "It is finished."
 The heavy lifting came at Calvary.
 Now all that was paid for is acquired.

 Jesus says, "I am the Alpha and the Omega, the Beginning and the End."
 Alpha is the first letter in the Greek "alpha-bet."
-Omega is the last.
-They are the A to Z. In essence, all of life begins and ends with Jesus.
+Omega is the last letter.
+They're the A to Z and so is Jesus.
+Life begins and ends with Him.

-And He promises, "I will give of the fountain of the water of life freely to him who thirsts.
+And Jesus promises, "I will give of the fountain of the water of life freely to him who thirsts.
 He who overcomes shall inherit all things, and I will be his God and he shall be My son."
-Jesus hydrates our thirsty soul and overcomes what drags us down.
+For eternity Jesus will hydrate our thirsty souls, and overcome what drags us down.

 Yet those who succumb to sin He leaves outside the holy city...

-Verse 8, "But the cowardly..."
-Note, cowardice is not just a weakness, it's a sin.
-There's no excuse for cowardice if Jesus makes us overcomers!
+Verse 8, "But the cowardly."
+Cowardice is not a weakness, it's a sin.
+If Jesus helps us overcome there's no excuse for cowardice!
 Faith is courageous.

 He also mentions, "unbelieving, abominable..."
 The word speaks of a repulsive act.
-I researched this and made a list of all that the Law calls an "abomination..."
+I researched this, and listed what the Mosaic Law called an "abomination..."

 Disregarding God's distinctions between clean and unclean was abominable...
-Giving God an offering from ill-gotten gain was called "abominable..."
-Leviticus 18:22 and 20:13 describe homosexual practices as an abomination to God...
+Giving God an offering from ill-gotten gain was abominable...
+Leviticus 18:22 and 20:13 describe homosexual acts as an abomination to God...
 Deuteronomy 22:5 adds cross-dressing to this category...
-Idolatry was abominable...

-As was offering God a blemished sacrifice - less than your best...
-This means if you've ever been guilty of giving God the leftovers of your time or money (and regrettably I have), beware of pointing a finger at other "abominations."
-Take care of your abominables before you start worrying about someone else's abominables.
+Idolatry was abominable...As was offering God a blemished sacrifice - or less than your best...

+Which means if you've ever been guilty of giving God the leftovers of your time or money or effort (and regrettably I have), beware of pointing a finger at other "abominations."
+Take care of your abominable before you start worrying about someone else's abominables.

-The list goes on, "murderers, sexually immoral, sorcerers."
-The word is "pharmakeus" from which we get the word, "pharmacy."
-It refers to illicit drug use.
+This list of the people outside the holy city continues in verse 8, "murderers, sexually immoral, sorcerers."
+The Greek word is "pharmakeus" from which we get the word, "pharmacy."
+It refers to any illicit drug use.

 Also "idolaters, and all liars..."
-God loves truth!
-Why would He want to spend eternity with a habitual liar?
+God loves truth, why would He want to spend eternity with a habitual liar?

-Everyone on this list "shall have their part in the lake which burns with fire and brimstone, which is the second death."
-Let me clarify, there will be people in heaven who lied, did drugs, were homosexuals, acted cowardly, slept around, but they repented!
+And everyone on this list "shall have their part in the lake which burns with fire and brimstone, which is the second death."
+Hey, let me clarify, there'll be people in heaven who lied, did drugs, were homosexuals, acted cowardly, slept around, but they repented!
 They were willing to live differently - not perfectly, but differently.

-Those excluded from Heaven and assigned to the lake of fire were those folks who ignored or resisted the changes Jesus wanted to work in their lives.
+Those excluded from Heaven, and assigned to the lake of fire, were those people who ignored or resisted the changes Jesus wanted to work in their lives.